 Neil doesn’t mince words: “It’s not one of those bullsh!t trials where it’s meant to fishhook you in.”

 Big thanks Neil – look forward to your next episode!

 Click here to create your own quiz, list, poll, or survey on Riddle – no credit card required.

 Any questions?
-Just drop us a note at email@example.com – we read and respond to every message. 🙂
+Just drop us a note at email@example.com/blog – we read and respond to every message. 🙂